 Patients treated according to national guidelines for cancer care have the best survival rates and quality of life.
-Providence Cancer Center meets or exceeds the targets set by the Commission on Cancer (CoC).
+Providence Cancer Institute meets or exceeds the targets set by the Commission on Cancer (CoC).

 Commission on Cancer (CoC) Cancer Program Profile Reports (CP3R) Lung Performance Measures